 You may also uninstall an App directly from the Home Screen (only possible in certain devices) or from the Google Play Store.

-Part 3: Clear Cache Partition to fix Android crash issue
+Part 7: Clear cache partition to fix Android crash issue

-Clearing Cache is a good idea because it cleans your device and reduces the burden on the Android software and gives it enough space to function normally and carry our its operations.
+Clearing cache is a good idea because it cleans your device and reduces the burden on the Android software and gives it enough space to function normally and carry out its operations.

 In case the Android system crash issue is temporary, follow the steps given below to clear your device’s cache:

-1. On your Android phobe, visit “Settings” and find “Storage”
+1. On your Android phone, visit “Settings” and find “Storage”